ddev/ddev/docs/content/users/extend/additional-services.md

 DDEV projects can be extended to provide additional add-ons, including services.
 You can define these add-ons using `docker-compose.*.yaml` files in the project’s `.ddev` directory.

-Anyone can create their own services with a `.ddev/docker-compose.*.yaml` file, and a growing number of popular services are supported and tested, and can be installed using the [`ddev get`](../usage/commands.md#get) command.
+Anyone can create their own services with a `.ddev/docker-compose.*.yaml` file, and a growing number of popular services are supported and tested, and can be installed using the [`ddev add-on get`](../usage/commands.md#add-on-get) command.

-Use `ddev get --list` to see available add-ons.
-To see all possible add-ons (not necessarily supported or tested), use `ddev get --list --all`.
+Use `ddev add-on list` to see available add-ons.
+To see all possible add-ons (not necessarily supported or tested), use `ddev add-on list --all`.

 For example,

 ```
-→  ddev get --list
+→  ddev add-on list
 ┌──────────────────────────────────────┬────────────────────────────────────────────────────┐
 │ ADD-ON                               │ DESCRIPTION                                        │
 ├──────────────────────────────────────┼────────────────────────────────────────────────────┤